-I designed the BMCG website and illustrations for a London-based company that provides consultancy services for developers and managing agents.
+I created the BMCG website design and illustrations for a London-based company that provides consultancy services for developers and managing agents.
 The site needs to show their range of services in a neat and concise way.
 Planning and implementing everything carefully, allows the site to work equally well on any device.

 A specific colour was allocated to each service sector.
 We felt that this would make the site easier to reference.
 Using a neutral grey-blue colour scheme for the overall site design, works well with the wide range of colour schemes.
 It also brings a level of consistency throughout the site, linking all the pages and elements together.